Lightning-AI/lit-llama/howto/finetune_lora.md

 python finetune/lora.py
 ```

-The finetuning requires at least one GPU with ~24 GB memory (GTX 3090).
+The finetuning requires at least one GPU with ~24 GB memory (RTX 3090).

 This script will save checkpoints periodically to the folder `out/`.